-This page looks at the structure of a British infantry battalion during the First World War.
+This page looks at how a British infantry battalion was structured early in the First World War.
 This article is one of my guides to help you to research a soldier who served in the British Army during WW1 and you can view other guides by clicking on the blue links below:

 - Structure of the British Army in the First World War